2021 Annual Security Report

 Building Evacuation, Shelter in Place, and Lockdown Procedures

-The President and/or the C.O.O. and the Director of Security, will determine if there is a significant emergency or dangerous situation on campus.
+The President and/or the C.O.O. and the Security Site Manager, will determine if there is a significant emergency or dangerous situation on campus.
 When the decision has been made to either evacuate the building, go to shelter in place or put a building or buildings on lockdown, you will hear the announcement through the use of the Simplex Fire Alarm voice system and the NCC phone system.
 Become familiar with the emergency procedures listed below, and know in advance the specific procedures to follow.
 The safety and protection of students, faculty and staff is always the primary concern.

 Shelter in Place